Virtual World Sportscar Historic Championship – 1981

 Attendance Sheet (VWSC only)

-• If signed-up entries haven’t fulfilled their minimum required driving practice time, etc. will be dropped from the Entry List.
+- If signed-up entries haven’t fulfilled their minimum required driving practice time, etc. will be denied race entry.

-• Drivers that sign-up, but don’t show will be dropped from Seniority status (you can remove yourself from sign-up sheet to prevent this occurrence
+- Drivers that sign-up, but don’t show will be dropped from Seniority status (contact the race admin if you will not be participating).

-• If there are more than 55 registrations, additional signups will be placed on reserve and allotted slots as they become available per the priority list.
+- If there are more drivers than server slots, additional signups will be placed on reserve and allotted slots as they become available per the priority list.

 RACE EVENTS